openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 ## workScheduler.obtainAllWorks
 obtainAllWorks(): Promise\<Array\<WorkInfo>>

-Obtains all tasks associated with this application.
+Obtains all tasks associated with the application.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler